luapsec/cbresponse/README.md

 To summarise, to run scripts here you need to:
 1. Install Python
 2. Install cbapi - pip install cbapi
-3. Grab the API key from the console
+3. Grab the API key from cbr web console
 4. run: cbapi-response configure
   (in windows you will need to go into the python directory then \scripts\cbapi-response)
 5. Use the scripts with caution!